What are we doing ?

 Then we compute distributions:

-For example, we take each planet separately and represent their positions in a single drawing (example 1).
+We take each planet separately and represent their positions in a single drawing (example 1).

 This grouping is called a distribution.